 How to treat retinal detachment

-In most cases, surgery is necessary to repair a detached retina.
-Some types of procedures include:
+In most cases, surgery is necessary to repair all retinal disease and especially a detached retina.

 A vitrectomy is used for larger tears.
 Small tools are used to remove abnormal vascular or scar tissue and vitreous, a gel-like fluid from your retina.
 The vitreous will be replaced with an air, gas, or oil bubble.
 The bubble pushes the retina back into place so it can heal properly.